Zeo666/AllTheRoles/README.md

 The Time Lord is a Crewmate that can rewind time and reverse the positions of all players.\
 If enabled, any players killed during this time will be revived.\
 Nothing but movements and kills are affected.\
+The Time Lord also has a Time Shield that they can use to protect themselves and the attacker will get rewinded by themselves.\
 If enabled, the Time Lord can't use Vitals to make things more balanced.

 ### Game Options